datagrok-ai/public/packages/Curves/README.md

 - `showPoints` - defines the data display mode, which could be either `points`, `candlesticks`, `both`, or none
 - `clickToToggle` - defines whether clicking on the point toggles its outlier status and causes curve refitting or not
 - `droplines` - defines the droplines that would be shown on the plot (for instance, IC50)
-- `points` - an array of objects with each object containing x and y coordinates and a boolean outlier value
+- `points` - an array of objects with each object containing `x` and `y` coordinates and its own parameters:
+  - `outlier` - if true, renders as 'x' and gets ignored for curve fitting
+  - `stdev` - when defined, renders an error bar candlestick

 Each chart has its own parameters as well, such as: